Britain's FTSE gets mining boost, hits 3-week high

 LONDON, Feb 10 Britain's commodity-heavy FTSE 100 index climbed to a three-week high on Friday, with a rally in metals prices on soothing Chinese data and supply concerns boosting shares in basic resources companies.

-The blue-chip FTSE 100 index ended 0.4 percent higher at 7,258.75 points after hitting an intra-day peak of 7,274.80, the highest since Jan.
-17. The benchmark index, up 1 percent this week, marked a second week of gains.
+The blue-chip FTSE 100 index was up 0.3 percent at 7,253.60 points after hitting an intra-day peak of 7,274.80, the highest since Jan.
+17. The benchmark index, up more than 1 percent so far this week, headed for a second week of gains.

-The UK mining index gained 3.6 percent as copper rose after China reported better-than-expected trade data for January and workers at BHP Billiton's mine in Chile went on a strike that threatened to disrupt copper supply.
+The UK mining index gained more than 2 percent as copper rose after China reported better-than-expected trade data for January and workers at BHP Billiton's mine in Chile went on a strike that threatens to disrupt copper supply.
 Prices of other industrial metals were also sharply higher.

 Sentiment also improved after data highlighted that British manufacturing grew more strongly than expected in December, suggesting the economy remained resilient to the end of the year despite June's Brexit vote shock.